Marco-AntonioVega/Pokemon-Website/README.md

 1) Fetching unique cries, flavor text, and species for Pokémon that share the same Pokédex number but have different forms is currently impossible with the resources I have.
 I may have to hard code or make my own API for this to be perfect.
 2) There are currently no Pokémon cries from Generation 9, unless the ownder of [PokémonCries](https://pokemoncries.com) updates their site in the future or if I find another API.
 3) Since Generation 9 is still new, [RESTful PokéAPI](https://pokeapi.co/) has no info for Pokémon in that generation yet.
+4) Melmetal has no cry since the owner of [PokémonCries](https://pokemoncries.com) does not include it in any generation.
+Hardcoding it may be the only solution.